mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-operator.md

 * **name**: – You can deploy multiple apps in one project/namespace — the app name in the CR doesn't have to match the app name in the mda and will have an **Environment UUID** added when it is deployed to ensure that it is unique in the project — see [Reserved Names for Mendix Apps](#reserved-names), below, for restrictions on naming your app
 * **database/storage** – ensure that these have the correct **Database Plan** and **Storage Plan** — they have to have the same names that you [registered in the namespace](/developerportal/deploy/standard-operator/#configure-namespace)
 * **mendixRuntimeVersion** – the full runtime version of the app.
-From Operator version 2.15 onwards, though this field will be mandatory, but the value from this field will not be used in deploying the mda.
+From Operator version 2.15.0 onwards, this field is not read (but needs to be specified).
-* **sourceURL** – the location of the deployment package, this must be accessible from your cluster without any authentication.
-We can also provide URL to already built docker image
+* **sourceURL** – an HTTP or HTTPS URL specifying the location of the deployment package (this must be accessible from your cluster without any authentication; use expiring URLs for security).
+Alternatively, to deploy an existing app image built by the Mendix Operator, specify it using an `oci-image://` schema.
 * **appURL** – the endpoint where you can connect to your running app — this is optional, and if it is supplied it must be a URL which is supported by your platform
 * **tls** – the TLS configuration — this is optional, and if it is supplied it will override the default Mendix Operator network configuration
 * **enableTLS** – allows you to enable or disable TLS for the Mendix app's Ingress or OpenShift Route